marshallhelenm/MEMETIC/client/README.md

 # GUESSY

-Building a version of the game "Guess Who" to be played online, inspired by [this tiktok](https://ve.media.tumblr.com/tumblr_q8otm9qrlU1w0qmsw.mp4).
+Building a variation on the game "Guess Who" to be played online, inspired by [this tiktok](https://ve.media.tumblr.com/tumblr_q8otm9qrlU1w0qmsw.mp4).

 ## TO DO list

 ### MVP

-- Fix awkward scroll
 - Make it look good
+- Fix docker react app

 ### NVP

+- Prompt player for name when joining a new room
+- Display own & fellow player's name
 - Select player's card - highlight or show at top of page
         - prompt user to pick this on joining the room?
-- Prompt player for name when joining a new room
-- Display own & fellow player's name
-- save gif motion preferences to local storage
+- convert localstorage stuff to sessions instead

 ### Future Features